A Versatile Ultra-Stable Platform for Optical Multidimensional Fourier-Transform Spectroscopy: Results

-The optical analogy of the NMR technique, phase alternative pulse sequence (PAPS), is to record and subtract two spectral interferograms that are $n\times\pi$ out of phase, where $n$ is an odd number.
-Figure~\ref{fig9}(a) shows a schematic diagram of optical implementation of phase cycling, where the position of the third (C) and reference (Ref) pulses are toggled between 0$\pi$ and 1$\pi$, while the first time delay is scanned.
-This is achieved in the JILA-MONSTR by moving the long delay stage, U. The motion uses the same disengage-move-reengage algorithm shown in the main loop of Fig.~\ref{fig6}(a).
-For every recorded spectrum one stage is moved in the JILA-MONSTR: the inset of Fig.~\ref{fig9}(b) shows the motion of pulse A* (top) and pulses C and Ref (bottom).
+In NMR spectroscopy phase alternative pulse sequences (PAPS) are used, where the relative phase of the two RF pulses switches between in phase and out of phase every time step in a scan.
+Incorrectly phased artifacts in the detected signal then cancel when the Fourier transform is performed, leaving only the signal in the two-dimensional spectrum.
+The optical analogy of PAPS employed here records and averages two spectral interferograms that have nearly identical time delay and a controlled phase shift between two pairs of beams, thus allowing the incorrectly phased noise to cancel when averaged.
+The example used here is for an adjustment of the second time period $T$, such that the phase that is cycles is proportional to $\phi_{T}=n\pi+\omega_{T}T$, where the first term is toggled between 0$\pi$ and 1$\pi$ for every time step along axis $\tau$.
+Figure~9(a) shows how the phase-cycling scheme is implemented in the four pulses excitation sequence of the JILA-MONSTR.
+The phase between the first two pulses (A* and B) and the second two pulses (C and Ref) are shifted.
+In the JILA-MONSTR, this is achieved by moving the long delay stage (U) back and forth for every incremental position of the first excitation pulse; see the inset of Fig.~9(b).
+The motion uses the same disengage-move-reengage algorithm shown in the main loop of Fig.~6(a).
 In practice the wavelengths of the excitation and phase-control lasers are incommensurate: the example presented here is performed on the D$_{\rm 1}$ and D$_{\rm 2}$ lines of potassium vapor; thus, the Ti:sapphire excitation wavelength is 768~nm.
 The most convenient step size of the U stage is therefore 6 HeNe fringes, which corresponds to approximately 5$\pi$ at the Ti:sapphire wavelength.

-Figure~\ref{fig9}(b) shows an example of the TFWM signal plotted along the reconstructed emission time $t$, with and without phase cycling.
+Figure~9(b) shows an example of the TFWM signal plotted along the reconstructed emission time $t$, with and without phase cycling.
 The reconstructed axis is obtained by the numerical Fourier transform of the heterodyne-detected interferogram.
-After performing the Fourier transform the separation of the pulses ($\tau$ and $T$ are set to 1~ps) is observed clearly in the dashed line.
-This transient is acquired for normal operation of the JILA-MONSTR, and thus constructed from a single interferogram at 0$\pi$.
-In contrast, pulses A* and B are suppressed in the solid transient, which is acquired by using the simple two-interferogram phase-cycling scheme.
+In these transient the time delays $\tau$ and $T$ are set to 1~ps.
+The dashed transient is acquired for normal operation of the JILA-MONSTR, and thus constructed from a single interferogram at 0$\pi$.
+In contrast, the averaging of the phase-cycled spectral interferograms is shown as a solid line, where contributions from A* and B are suppressed.